Olivia Troye

-Olivia Troye is an American national security official who worked on national security and homeland security issues at the National Counterterrorism Center, the United States Department of Energy Office of Intelligence and Counterintelligence, and the DHS Office of Intelligence and Analysis.
+Olivia Troye (born November 19, 1976) is an American national security official who worked on national security and homeland security issues at the National Counterterrorism Center, the United States Department of Energy Office of Intelligence and Counterintelligence, and the DHS Office of Intelligence and Analysis.

 She went on to work in the Office of the Vice President of the United States as the Homeland Security and Counterterrorism advisor to Vice President Mike Pence and also served on the White House Coronavirus Task Force as Pence's lead staffer on the Task Force.

 She resigned from the White House in August 2020.

 Early life and education

-Originally from El Paso, Texas, Troye is fluent in Spanish.
-She graduated from University of Pennsylvania, the National Defense University College of International Affairs, and the Naval Postgraduate School.
+Originally from El Paso, Texas, Troye is Mexican American and is fluent in Spanish.

+She graduated from the University of Pennsylvania, the National Defense University College of International Affairs, and the Naval Postgraduate School.

 Career

 After graduating from college, Troye worked for the Republican National Committee.
 She began a career in national security after the September 11 attacks.
-She served in the Pentagon as a George W. Bush Administration appointee.
+She served in the Pentagon as a George W. Bush administration appointee.
 Troye was an intelligence official in the DHS Office of Intelligence and Analysis serving as chief of strategy, policy, and plans.

 Troye worked in the Office of the Vice President of the United States as the homeland security and counterterrorism advisor to Vice President Pence and served as an aide to the White House Coronavirus Task Force.

-While Troye says she resigned, Mike Pence's national security adviser, Keith Kellogg, claims he fired her and "escorted her off the compound."
+While Troye claims she resigned, Mike Pence's national security adviser, Keith Kellogg, claims he fired her and "escorted her off the compound".
 He has also more generally accused her of lying about her time in the Trump-Pence administration.
-Troye has denied the allegations.
+Troye has denied these allegations.

-After leaving the White House, Troye became an outspoken critic against the Trump Administration’s response on the COVID-19 pandemic.
-She later publicly supported Joe Biden for the 2020 United States presidential election.
-Troye endorsed Biden in a video released by Republican Voters Against Trump.
+After leaving the White House, Troye became an outspoken critic against the Trump administration's response on the COVID-19 pandemic.

-In the wake of the collapse of the Afghan government and the fall of Kabul in August 2021, Troye called attention to deliberate obstruction of the visa process during the Trump Administration, especially by Stephen Miller, for Afghans who were partners with U.S. efforts in Afghanistan.
+In the wake of the collapse of the Afghan government and the fall of Kabul in August 2021, Troye called attention to deliberate obstruction of the visa process during the Trump administration, especially by Stephen Miller, for Afghans who were partners with U.S. efforts in Afghanistan.

 In August 2020, Troye joined the National Insurance Crime Bureau as vice president of strategy, policy, and plans.
 Troye is also an advisor to Defending Democracy Together, a conservative, anti-Donald Trump political group known for the "Republicans for the Rule of Law" initiative.